 ACC Community Connections Visits Tennis Championships

-CARY, N.C. - For approximately 50 Green Hope Elementary second-graders, Thursday's school day began with a bit of learning outside of the classroom.
+CARY, N.C. (theACC.com) – For approximately 40 Green Hope Elementary second-graders, Thursday's school day began with a bit of learning outside of the classroom.

-Student-athletes and coaches from the North Carolina, Virginia Tech and Wake Forest teams took part in Thursday morning's program, which featured a skills drill, one-on-one instruction group work.
-The students from Green Hope Elementary were invited to observe the 9 a.m. tournament matches.
+Student-athletes and coaches from Clemson, Virginia, Pitt, Notre Dame and Virginia Tech took part in Thursday morning's program, which featured a skills drill, one-on-one instruction and group work.

 “This was a very fun event,” said Pitt junior Amanda Wickman.
 “I know the kids really enjoyed it.
 For our team, we have done a few programs like this in the past, but this was definitely one of the better ones.
 The kids were great.
 We really appreciate the opportunity that the ACC provided to us to participate.”